 @serve.zone/remoteingress

 @serve.zone/remoteingress is a Rust-powered, TypeScript-controlled edge tunnel for moving TCP and UDP traffic from public edge nodes into a private dcrouter or SmartProxy host while preserving the original client IP through PROXY protocol.
+It also supports controlled outbound TCP egress through QUIC-connected edges for use cases such as SMTP delivery from the edge IP.

 Issue Reporting and Security